jenkinchris11/GPT_C/README.md

 - Object removal via inpainting
 - Prompt-based generative overlay
 - Basic denoise filter
+For Windows users, a Visual Studio solution (`photo_editor.sln`) is provided.
+Open this file in Visual Studio 2022 or newer and build the `photo_editor` project to create the executable.

 - Interactive brightness and HSL controls
 - Simple rectangular masking
 - Ability to cull unwanted photos